Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

                         The number of time setps for the decoder.
 Default = 20.
   -l LATENT_DIM, --latent_dim=LATENT_DIM
-                        The dimensionality of the Encoder and Decoder's LSTM.
+                        The inner dimensionality of the Encoder and Decoder's LSTM.
 Default = 128.
   -v VOCAB_SIZE, --vocab_size=VOCAB_SIZE
                         The size of the vocab of the Chatbot.
 Default = None -f VOCAB_FILE, --vocab_file=VOCAB_FILE